Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Male vs Female

-Female Schneagles routinely weigh in much lighter and have smaller frames than their male counterparts, though this is not a definite rule.
-The body composition of a Schneagle, as well as its temperament, is determined more by which of its parent breeds figures more strongly into its personality.
+Female Schneagles routinely weigh less and have smaller frames than their male counterparts, though that is not a definite rule.
+The body composition of a Schneagle, as well as their temperament, is determined more by which parent’s traits influence their personality.

 Divider 3